The Fluyt – Blood and Plunder Ship Overview

 The durability goes down from 4/6 to 4/5 which is equal to the Sloop which I would probably rather use unless I needed to dump a ton of men into a sea game.

-In my opinion there isn’t a lot of roles that the Fluyt fulfills better than an alternate ship but it can be used to decent effect in many instances.
+• In my opinion there isn’t a lot of roles that the Fluyt fulfills better than an alternate ship but it can be used to decent effect in many instances.
+We have a multiple Sea Battle tactics articles to help make your decision:

 English Navy Bare Bones Gun Ship 100 Point Force